 NOTES ON THE VIBE:

 This weekend can feel socially demanding, and it is.
 It is full of conversation, feeling, laughter, shared meals, shared ideas, invitations to be vulnerable, and space to be yourself.

 If group settings are not your thing, please consider that deeply before applying.

 The retreat house is made of adobe and is at 7,000 feet elevation.
 There are sprawling views and desert wildlife.
 The house sits on a few acres, and behind it is national land.
 The house is updated and has electricity, running water, plumbing, and all of that jazz.
 You will be comfortable, we promise.

 The retreat fee must be paid in full by December 15th, and there are no refunds.

 Each weekend, there are 10 writers, plus Desireé and Kala, in attendance.
 Through the experience of past THOI weekends, we’ve learned that 11 is a comfortable number.
 In order to cover costs, the cost-per-person has gone up from previous years.

-Your tuition goes towards food, supplies for the weekend, Desireé’s labor, house maintenance, paying the groundskeeper (Jo Ann), and any incidentals that may come up.
+Your tuition goes towards food, supplies for the weekend, ground transportation for each fellow (from the ABQ airport to the retreat house and back), Desireé’s labor, house maintenance, paying the groundskeeper (Jo Ann), and any incidentals that may come up.

 Each year, we receive scholarship donations, but those don’t become available until about December, once all donations are collected.